-#10 Dependable.
-Just like “loyal,” this term is too uppity and doesn’t belong in the vocabulary of those who are looking for dates—although you have to be dependable when you set your first date.
+Just like “loyal”, this term is too uppity and doesn’t belong in the vocabulary of those who are looking for dates—although you have to be dependable when you set your first date.

 There you have it, guys and gals, the best words to describe yourself online, whether on social media or online dating sites.
 Remember: whatever you put in your profile must always be backed up with your social media identity through your posts and photos.

-People have a way of knowing stuff about you—and if your social media persona is not genuine, they will find out, anyway, when they meet you in real life, so be careful with the words you use to describe yourself.
+People have a way of knowing stuff about you—and if your social media persona is not genuine, they will find out, anyway, when they meet you in real life, so be careful when learning how to describe yourself online.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.